Anxiety and substance abuse issues can co-occur and make each other worse. Treating both disorders together is key to a successful recovery.

 It is important to seek help from clinicians who are experienced in treating anxiety and substance abuse together.
 Getting evidence-based, dual diagnosis treatment increases the client’s ability to recover from both issues.
 Many treatment centers are beginning to offer dual diagnosis treatment.
 In the New Jersey area, you can get help at The Recovery Village Cherry Hill at Cooper.
 Our treatment center provides dual diagnosis treatment at all levels of care.
 Contact us today to learn more about treatment programs that can simultaneously address your substance use and any co-occurring mental health conditions.

-- Substance Abuse and Mental Health Services Administration.
-“Impact of the DSM-IV to DSM-5 Changes on the National Survey on Drug Use and Health.”
+Substance Abuse and Mental Health Services Administration.
+“Impact of the DSM-IV to DSM-5 Chang[…] Drug Use and Health.”
 June 2016.
 Accessed on November 6, 2021.